 We assume you know how to enter BIOS and navigate it.
 Otherwise, you probably should not bother with RAM timings at all.
-We recommend starting with learning more basic information about PC components and management.
+We recommend learning more basic information about PC components and how to manage them.

-- Usually, users bother with frequency overclocking.
-Thus, manufacturers tend to hide timings settings in the advanced section.
+- Because many users think of RAM speed as the most crucial thing, manufacturers tend to hide RAM timing settings in more advanced sections.
 Look for something similar to “Advanced DRAM Configuration.”

-- Now, find the main timings list, which is also known as “primary timings.”
+- Now, find the main timings list, known as “primary timings.”

 - Here you can see and change memory timings on your PC.